 - During the second year of the programme all students are required to be in a placement appropriate to the requirements of their course.
 Students will be given support in establishing their placements and rigorous assessment of their placements and professional performance will be carried out.
 Supervision will be provided by the New School, where supervision groups will have no more than six students and will be staffed by experienced clinical supervisors.
 Supervision at the New School will provide existential input to the student's practical work.

 NSPC will provide supervision of the student’s independent research towards their final project.
 Student will research an aspect of pastoral care that is of personal and professional interest to them and to produce a well written final project of 15.000 words to Masters’ standards, which makes a contribution to the literature.

 The MA in Existential and Humanist Pastoral Care is validated by Middlesex University, leading to an MA awarded by Middlesex University.

-Successful completion of this 2-year programme leads to a registration with the Non-Religious Pastoral Support Network and as a Humanist Celebrant for weddings, funerals and naming ceremonies.
+Successful completion of this 2-year programme leads to a registration with the Non-Religious Pastoral Support Network (which in turn leads to UKBHC registration) and as a Humanist Celebrant for weddings, funerals and naming ceremonies.